-Note that the CREATE example above looks so simple because it makes use of the default values of the datatype and dataspace.
-Here is an example that specifies the values of datatype and dataspace explicitly.
+Note that the CREATE example above looks simple because it makes use of the default values of the datatype and dataspace.
+The example below specifies the values of datatype and dataspace explicitly.
 Note that even the attribute name, temperature, is defined separately from its intended target-object, /sta1/month12.

 $ h5edit --command ”CREATE /sta1/month12 temperature {DATATYPE H5T_FLOAT_NATIVE DATASPACE SCALAR DATA {-40.0}};” greenland.h5